CharleRoger/Garden/Canon/Languages/Koyanic/Nambic/Nambāno/Old Nambāno.md

 The plain velar consonants \*g \*k \*h \*ŋ could occur preceding any vowel except \*u \*ū \*ũ, where they are neutralised into a labialised velar + \*ɨ.
 The exact pronunciation of these syllables is not entirely reconstructible, e.g. it is not known whether \*gʷɨ was actually [gʷɨ] or [gu], but it is reconstructed as such due to the later [[Nambāno]] form *gua* [gʷa] reflecting the regular \*ɨ > a shift seen elsewhere.
 ### Coda
-Obstruents could occur in coda position, though not at the end of words, but the labialised velars \*gʷ \*kʷ \*hʷ \*ŋʷ were not allowed in the coda.
+Obstruents could occur in coda position, though not at the end of words, but the labialised velars \*gʷ \*kʷ \*hʷ \*ŋʷ were never allowed in the coda.
 ### Consonant clusters
 Consonant clusters most typically arise at morpheme boundaries, since most underlying stems end in a consonant which resolves into one of the five rhymes when placed before an obstruent.
 Various morphophonological processes of assimilation limited the possible \*-BB- clusters that were possible that could occur across syllable boundaries.
 These processes can be sorted into progressive and regressive assimilation:
 - **Progressive assimilation**